-Located 40 kmwest of Elliot Lake along Highway 639, Laurentian Lodge is an impressive sight.
-From the massive log main lodge to the manicured grounds worthy of weddings, the variety of cottages lining the shore, to the the constant sound track of rushing water provided by the cascading water falls between the lakes, it has definite curb appeal.
+Located 40 km west of Elliot Lake along Highway 639, Laurentian Lodge is an impressive sight.
+From the massive log main lodge to the manicured grounds worthy of weddings, the variety of cottages lining the shore, to the constant soundtrack of rushing water provided by the cascading waterfalls between the lakes, it has definite curb appeal.
 The cottages are a perfect option for families or larger groups, but what sparked my accommodations interest at Laurentian Lodge is the availability of motel-style rooms with lake views and decks that are so close to the water you can practically fish from your deck chair.
 A perfect option for the two of us.

-With breakfast out of the way, we get down to the business of why we are here, load up the kayaks, and push off in to the glass calm water of Mikel Lake.
-There are three lakes accessible from Laurentian Lodge, each with their own take on fish species available.
-Mikel is on the smaller size and perfect for kayak fishing.
-Your options here are Brook Trout, a chance for some Smallmouth Bass and the occasional Pike.
+With breakfast out of the way, we get down to the business of why we are here, load up the kayaks, and push off into the glass-calm water of Mikel Lake.
+There are three lakes accessible from Laurentian Lodge, each with its own take on fish species available.
+Mikel is a smaller size and perfect for kayak fishing.
+Your options here are Brook Trout, a chance for some Smallmouth Bass, and the occasional Pike.
 We can see a few Brooks in the clear water below the falls, but we have bigger fish on our minds and push on.
 Visually, the lake is fishing perfection: reeds line one side, while the other is a forest of fallen and submerged trees.
 We toss spoons and poppers amongst the sticks, resulting in a few small bass.

-Flack Lake is the largest of the three lakes, and the one that provides the amazing view from our room as well as the daily swim routine.
+Flack Lake is the largest of the three lakes and the one that provides the amazing view from our room as well as the daily swim routine.
 Spring-fed, deep, and crystal clear, just paddling over its surface and gazing into its depths is an unforgettable experience.
-With depths in spots reaching 400 feet and cool clear water, Flack Lake is renowned for its Lake Trout, but over the last decade the Smallmouth Bass population has been on the rise.
+With depths reaching 400 feet and cool clear water, Flack Lake is renowned for its Lake Trout but over the last decade, the Smallmouth Bass population has been on the rise.

-On the map, Algoma, with its many lakes, might look like kayak fishing paradise, and it absolutely is.
-But when it comes to accommodations, access, and quality of fishing, Laurentian Lodge might just be the perfect spot for a kayak fishing vacation.
+On the map, Algoma looks like a kayak fishing paradise, and it absolutely is.
+When it comes to accommodations, access, and quality of fishing, Laurentian Lodge might just be the perfect spot for a kayak fishing vacation.